 Pocahontas Cabins (Jasper)

+For more “cabin camping Alberta,” you can’t miss this special place.
 Pocahontas Cabins are located at the intersection of Miette Road and Highway 16, with Miette Hot Springs being only a 25-minute drive away.
-They are without a doubt among some of the best cottage rentals in Alberta.
+They are, without a doubt, among some of the best cottage rentals in Alberta.
 The town of Jasper is just a 30-minute drive away, perfect for getting more into nature.
 Pocahontas Cabins offer free WiFi, a satellite TV, and a kitchen.
-So it’s the perfect place for those that want to get away, but also have the creature comforts of home.
+So it’s the perfect place for those who want to get away and have the creature comforts of home.

 Tekarra Lodge (Jasper)